kzinke/Toolkit_Lernraumgestaltung/index.md

+# Learning Spcae Toolkit

+This is a test site running to put content of the German Learning Space Toolkit.

+Based on a translation of the Learning Space Toolkit (https://learningspacetoolkit.org/)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kzinke/Toolkit_wiki.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.